Blog

 These infections are suspected to be caused by antimicrobial-resistant gram-positive bacteria, including MRSA and Staphylococcus aureus, Streptococcus pyogenes, and Enterococcus faecalis.

 Kimyrsa is recommended only for treating or preventing infections that are known or strongly suspected to be caused by bacteria.
-This helps prevent the development of drug-resistant bacteria and maintains the effectiveness of Kimyrsa and other antibacterial medications.
+This helps prevent the development of drug-resistant bacteria and maintains the effectiveness of Kimyrsa and other antibiotic medications.

 Dosage and Administration of Kimyrsa